devRawnie/Large-Language-Models/Tutorial: Deeplearning.AI .md

 ### Give the model time to generate a response

-1. Soecify the steps required to complete a task.
+1. Specify the steps required to complete a task.
 This will prevent the model from making errors and generate a better expected response

 ![image](https://github.com/devRawnie/Large-Language-Models/assets/43227329/2588d4b8-e8cb-4fd0-9ad9-3b9f55cff154)
 ![image](https://github.com/devRawnie/Large-Language-Models/assets/43227329/520aa5d9-f580-4505-8910-c48612f7cba7)